 Auckland has a very wet climate and houses rot.
 There is leaky building syndrome for houses built between 1990 and 2005 and which have possibly been constructed without treated timber or an appropriate cavity system.
-These pre-purchase building inspection reports are now widely considered as essential to obtain as part of your due diligence investigation in purchasing a house or unit.
+These pre-purchase building inspection reports are now widely considered as essential to obtain as part of your due diligence investigation in purchasing a house or unit and regardless of the dwelling age.
+A new property may have a Code Compliance Certificate, this doesn't mean it is built well.
 Even in regard to minor problems such a report can not only give you peace of mind but can allow you to negotiate with a vendor to reduce the price or rectify the defects.
-For pre-purchase inspections we recommend A.B Property Inspections.
-Telephone Peter Seton on 489 2656 or 021 443 313.
-Peter qualified as a builder in 1974 (NZ Cert in Building 1974) and has over 35 years practical experience.

 All purchases should be made conditional on a satisfactory Council LIM report, and this also applies to newly built houses.
 Not only does a LIM cover whether there are appropriate building permits or consents or code compliance certificates for any dwellings, carports, garages and other buildings or structures (and retaining walls), it also covers other important issues such as resource consents (to undertake for example the felling of trees, possibly building closer to the boundary on the infringing of other site coverage rules).
 In short you need to see the Council LIM because it is the Council’s written report concerning the property.
 In some circumstances it may be wise to also visit Council to view plans held on their file to see that the present house is consistent with the plans.